TNL Q1 2026 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Continued strength in the Vacation Ownership segment, with a focus on enhancing owner satisfaction to drive recurring demand.
+• Continued strength in the Vacation Ownership segment, with a 5% increase in tour growth.

-• Launch of Eddie Bauer Adventure Club and new Sports Illustrated Resorts, with strong early momentum.
+• Launch of Eddie Bauer Adventure Club and Sports Illustrated Resorts, with strong early interest and sales momentum.

 3. Forward Guidance and Outlook